-To access the Internet from any computer connected to your wireless ADSL2+ modem router, launch a browser such as Microsoft Internet Explorer or Netscape Navigator.
-You should see the wireless ADSL2+ modem router's Internet LED blink, indicating communication to the ISP.
+To access the Internet from any computer connected to your wireless-N modem router, launch a browser such as Microsoft Internet Explorer or Netscape Navigator.
+You should see the wireless-N modem router's Internet LED blink, indicating communication to the ISP.

-Using WPS to Configure the Wireless Network
+Using Push 'N' Connect (WPS) to Configure Your Wireless Network